aruljohn/Bible-kjv/README.md

 # Bible - KJV version

-+ All the 66 books of the Old Testament and New Testament
++ Contains all the 66 books of the Old Testament and New Testament
-+ Each book is in a separate JSON file
++ Each book is in a separate JSON file as a JSON object
++ `Books.json` contains all 66 book names as a JSON array